Posted on December 4, 2021 by Kenan

 Vertigo is often accompanied by dizziness.
 Benign positional vertigo is the most frequent form of vertigo and vertigo-related dizziness (BPV).
 When someone switches places suddenly, such as waking up in bed after lying down, this triggers short-term dizziness.

 Meniere's disease can also lead to dizziness and vertigo.
 This results in ear fullness, hearing loss, and tinnitus as fluid builds up in the ear.
 An auditory neuroma is another cause of dizziness and vertigo.
-This is a benign tumour that develops on the skin.
+This is a benign tumor that develops on the skin.

 Some other possible causes of dizziness include: